 SRN: Integrated Urban Infrastructure Solutions for Environmentally Sustainable, Healthy and Livable Cities

-Principal Investigator(s):Anu Ramaswami, Professor, Humphrey School of Public Affairs
+Principal Investigator(s):Anu Ramaswami, Former Professor, Humphrey School of Public Affairs

-- Yingling Fan, Professor, Humphrey School of Public Affairs
+- Yingling Fan, Associate Dean for Faculty, Humphrey School of Public Affairs

 This National Science Foundation Sustainability Research Networks (SRN) project brings together a network of universities, cities and industry partners to jointly co-develop the science of sustainability, the practical knowledge, and the policy innovations to enable urban infrastructure transformation toward environmentally-sustainable, healthy, and livable (EHL) cities.
 Three primary research thrusts support this transformation.